Multi-Objective Bayesian Optimization over High-Dimensional Search Spaces

 \section{Experiments}

-We evaluate \ALG on an extensive suite of benchmarks.
-In Section~\ref{sec:disjoint_pf} we show that using multiple trust regions allows \ALG to discover a disjoint PF and in Section~\ref{sec:baby_problems} we consider two low-dimensional problems.
-In Section~\ref{sec:trajectory_planning}-\ref{sec:mazda}, we consider three challenging real-world problems: a $60$D trajectory planning problem, a $146$D problem of designing optical systems for AR/VR applications, and a $222$D automotive design problem with $54$ black-box constraints.
-We compare \ALG to NSGA-II, $q$NEHVI, $q$ParEGO, approximate Thompson sampling using random Fourier features~\citep{rahimi_rff} with Chebyshev scalarizations (TS-TCH), TSEMO, DGEMO, MOEA/D-EGO, and Sobol quasi-random search. \ALG is implemented in BoTorch~\citep{balandat2020botorch}; the code will be available as open-source software upon publication.
-We run all methods for $20$ replications and initialize them using the same random initial points for each replication.
-We use the same hyperparamters for \ALG on all problems, see the supplementary materials for more details.
-All experiments were run on a Tesla V100 SXM2 GPU (16GB RAM).
+We evaluate \ALG on an extensive suite of benchmarks with various numbers of input parameters ($d$), objectives ($M$), and constraints ($V$).
+In Appendix~\ref{appdx:baby_problems}, we consider a vehicle ($d=5$) and a welded beam ($d=4$, $V=4$) design problem to show that \ALG{} is competitive with other algorithms on problems it was not designed for.
+We consider three challenging real-world problems: a trajectory planning problem ($d=60$), a problem of designing optical systems for AR/VR applications ($d=146$), and an automotive design problem ($d=222, V=54$) .
+In addition, we evaluate \ALG{} on DTLZ3, DTLZ5, and DTLZ7 problems with $2$/$4$ objectives ($6$ problems in total) in Appendix \ref{appdx:additional_results}.

+We compare \ALG to multi-objective BO methods ($q$NEHVI, $q$ParEGO, TS-TCH, TSEMO, DGEMO, MOEA/D-EGO), recent work leveraging search space partitioning (LaMOO-CMAES, LaMOO-$q$NEHVI), a widely used evolutionary algorithm (NSGA-II), and Sobol---a quasi-random baseline where designs are sampled from a scrambled Sobol sequence \citep{owen2003quasi} (see Appendix~\ref{appdx:experimentdetails} for more details on the methods). \ALG is implemented using BoTorch~\citep{balandat2020botorch} and the code will be made publicly available soon.
+We run all methods for $20$ replications and initialize them using the same quasi-random initial points for each replication.
+We use the same hyperparameters for \ALG on all problems and conduct analyze the sensitivity of \ALG to its hyperparameters in Figure~\ref{fig:ablation_study}.
+See Appendix~\ref{appdx:experimentdetails} for details on the experiment setup.
+All experiments used a Tesla V100 SXM2 GPU (16GB RAM).